The Class Actions Law Review: Denmark

 Class actions – primarily in consumer cases – may also benefit from free legal aid, with the effect that the members of the class action are not obliged to pay legal costs in relation to the handling of the case.
 This applies, for instance, to the Danmarks Radio class action mentioned above.

-1 Christian Alsøe is a partner, Søren Henriksen is an attorney-at-law and Morten Melchior Gudmandsen is an assistant attorney at Gorrissen Federspiel.
+1 Christian Alsøe is a partner, Søren Henriksen is an attorney-at-law and managing counsel and Morten Melchior Gudmandsen is an attorney-at-law at Gorrissen Federspiel.

 2 See pages 214–218 of the White Paper prepared by the Commission for the Administration of Justice in connection with the preparation of the bill on the introduction of group litigation into Danish law.

 3 See Section I for other types of group litigation available under Danish law.

 4 See Section 254c(1) of the AJA.
 Other requirements apply, such as the financial ability to represent the class action members.
 The Danish Consumer Ombudsman is currently the only public authority with statutory authorisation to be elected as the class action representative.
 As a consequence, only the Danish Consumer Ombudsman can be elected as the class representative in opt-out class actions as set out in Section 254e(8) of the AJA.

 6 See the published Eastern High Court decision in the weekly periodical Ugeskrift for Retsvæsen 2019, page 962.